Looking towards Sea Caves from Meyers Beach

-The Bayfield Sea Caves make Meyers Beach a popular departure point for Kayakers wishing to explore the caves.
+The Apostle Islands Park Bayfield Sea Caves make Meyers Beach a popular departure point for Kayakers wishing to explore the caves.
 The caves can also be seen by taking a 1.8 mile hike up the Lakeshore Trail.
-(Note for backcountry campers: there is a camping area 2 miles further down the trail near Sand Point.)
+(Note for backcountry campers: there is a camping area 2 miles down the Lakeshore trail near Sand Point.)
 Having no kayak, Jo and I chose the land route to see the caves.

 Lakeshore Hiking Trail - Sea Caves

-Hans gets a drink in the one creek that wasn't dry due to the August drought of 2005. > > >
+Hans gets a welcome drink in the one creek that wasn't dry. > > >

 < < < Looking down into one of the caves.

-< < < The Sea Caves continue along the coast to the east, but can be best seen from the water.
-The island in the distance is "Eagle Island."
+< < < We walked further east on the trail and the Sea Caves continued along the shoreline, but the views of them weren't as good from above.
+Here they can be best seen from the water, by Kayak or an Apostle Islands Boat Cruise.
+The island in the distance in the photo is "Eagle Island."

 For some great views of the caves from the "frozen water" see our pix from our wintertime visits to the Bayfield Ice & Sea Caves. > > >